Sunday, June 27, 2010

 B: The imagery here is rather nice as songs of its ilk go, although the third line of the chorus is crying out to be “I believe our wings will open up”.
 It makes a nice counterpoint to their 2009 entry (“…thinking I would never fly / Then you looked and saw my wings…”); if only it showed the same grasp of language.

-A: I heartfully wait for this to do something to surprise me, every time, but it never does.
+A: I heartfully wait for this to do something to surprise me, each and every time, but it never does.
 Which is not to say it’s not nice in its way, but it plucks at my strings about as authentically as it does its own: given what it’s pretending to be, the fact that so much of it is synthetic is unforgivable.
 If fitting.

 17 Iceland